 During the pelvic exam, a bimanual internal exam (with two fingers inside the vagina and one hand on the abdomen) will be performed to determine the size of your uterus and pelvis.
 Your health care provider might listen for the baby’s heartbeat with a special instrument called a doppler, which uses ultrasound (high frequency sound waves).
 A doppler usually cannot detect a baby’s heartbeat before the 10th to 12th week of pregnancy.

-Many lab tests are ordered at your first visit, including:
+Many lab tests are ordered in the first trimester including:

 - Complete blood count (CBC) screens for blood problems such as anemia (low iron)

 - RPR screens for syphilis (a sexually transmitted disease)

 - Rubella - tests for immunity (protection) against German measles